sv222/cloud-engineer-interview-questions/README.md

 ### How do you set up AWS Single Sign-On (SSO)?

-To set up AWS SSO, you will need to create an AWS SSO account and configure your applications to use AWS SSO for authentication.
-You will also need to assign users and groups to roles in AWS SSO.
+To set up AWS IAM Identity Center (the successor to AWS SSO), you enable it in your organization, connect your identity source, and then assign users and groups to accounts and applications through permission sets.

 Once you have configured AWS SSO, you can enable users to log in to your applications using their AWS SSO credentials.